 A few days later, and the print had finished, it was time to break it free of the build plate and begin removing the support material to see the results.
 With the last few strands of support being liberated from inside the trigger guard, I was now holding an accurate representation of a lower receiver, but would it work?

-The answer was sort of, the lower accepted a standard 30 round magazine with easy, however there were some crucial issues.
+The answer was sort of, the lower accepted a standard 30 round magazine with ease, however there were some crucial issues.
 Some of the pin holes were not circular and scale was off when I tried mating it to an upper receiver, its was ironically +0.03 to big.
 This surprised me at the quality of my budget printer and the fact that I was using natural color PLA which is notorious for being tricky to print with.
 What it all came down to is we were simply holding a huge chunk of plastic in our hands that wouldn't be responsible for firing a bullet anytime soon.
 But I don't give up that easy, back into CAD I went for my own personal iteration 2.0.

 Iteration 2.0 was pried from the printer bed 48 hours later, rocking the Schreer Luck monogram in grey PLA.
 Opting to return to the original scale of the part, as I learned the shrink rater would be easily dealt this down the road, crucial holes were resized so that I could drill them out myself, ensuring proper dimension and roundness.
 Ironically though, once again all I currently had to show for my efforts was a chunk of plastic, the fact of reality is I still needed all the components that go inside the receiver, including the most crucial part of a firearm, the trigger.
 Off to the local gun store I went to buy the parts kit which itself is not cheap.